BASP Students

 Recent publications and presentations:

-Kovera, M.B., & Aronson, E. (In press).
-Eyewitness Identifications.
-In Verona, E., & Fox, B., (Eds.), Handbook of Evidence-Based Criminal Justice Practices.
+Kovera, M.B., & Aronson, E. (2023).
+Eyewitness identification.
+In Verona, E., & Fox, B. (Eds.), Handbook of Evidence-Based Criminal Justice Practices.
 Routledge.

 Alexa Beacham